-He is as adept at stacking cases of wine while devising political strategies on conference calls as he is at pulling shots at the espresso machine - there is no Perkins Harter without Peter.
+He is as adept at stacking cases of wine while devising political and regulatory strategies on conference calls as he is at pulling shots at the espresso machine - there is no Perkins Harter without Peter.

 I met Pierre Toutain-Dorbec in Truchas, New Mexico in the summer of 2008 after driving past his gallery, and quickly glancing a photo of a rusty car.
 Since I had harbored a long-term fascination with the rust patina, I backed up my car and pulled into the gallery driveway to meet this other rust-loving artist.
 Together with our better halves, we became fast friends and spent the rest of the summer taking in art adventures in Southwest.
 Pierre is a Franco-American photographer, artist, author, and publisher whose work emphasizes a humanist perspective.
 His wife Claudia Toutain-Dorbec is also an accomplished photographer, artist, author, and publisher.
 Together, they currently run Cannon Beach Hotel Lodgings in Oregon when not traveling, creating, or celebrating art.
 Please contact Pierre directly for prints of the rhythmic ferocity of the Oregon Coast.